NLC tackles Buhari over fuel scarcity

 “Accordingly, we strongly urge government to fix this problem within the next few days, whatever it takes,” Wabba stated.

-Long queues had surfaced at filling stations in parts of the country since Monday, with the Federal Executive Council directing Minister of State for Petroleum Resources, Ibe Kachikwu and Group Managing Director of Nigerian National Petroleum Corporation (NNPC), Maikanti Baru to arrest the situation, before next week.
+Long queues had surfaced at filling stations in parts of the country since last Monday, with the Federal Executive Council directing Minister of State for Petroleum Resources, Ibe Kachikwu, and Group Managing Director of Nigerian National Petroleum Corporation (NNPC), Maikanti Baru, to arrest the situation before next week..

 Post Views: